diarmidmackenzie/6dof-object-control/README.md

 The user controls movement of the object using the 6DOF controller as follows:

-- Hold grip down and move to move the object.
+- Hold either grip (default) or trigger down and move to move the object
-- Hold trigger down and rotate the controller to rotate the object.
+- Hold either grip or trigger (default) down and rotate the controller to rotate the object.
-- Holding grip + trigger at the same time allows simultaneous rotation and movement.
+- Whether "grip" or "trigger" is used to control movement or rotation is controlled by config on the proxy object - se e below

 When neither the grip and trigger is pressed, the controller can be moved around without any impact on the target object.
 The user can even walk around the object and start moving it from the other side.